madeirasquared/shanti-mathias/about.md

 community building and repairing and maintaining good things that are already going on as a way to feel tangibly connected to the world.

 This website is a place to document some of the work I've done and the stuff I care about.
 Some of the ideas that I'm currently thinking through, books that have made a big difference in my life, writing I'm particularly proud of, both journalistic and otherwise.
-I'm not currently seeking work outside of my role at The Spinoff but will update this if that changes.
-If you want to contact me, get in touch!
+I'm currently working part-time for The Spinoff and am interested in other opportunities outside of this, especially to write about science, the climate, international aid and migration.
+If you want to contact me, get in touch: shanti.mathias@gmail.com